amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 symbol-table-entry ::= module-name | symbol-list

-symbol-list        ::= '[' (symbol | string)* ']'
+symbol-list        ::= '[' ((symbol | string)',')* ']'
 ```

 The `symbol_table` clause assembles a list of text values for the module to export.
 It takes any number of arguments, each of which may be the name of visible module or a list of symbol-texts.
 The symbol table is a list of symbol-texts by concatenating the symbol tables of named modules and lists of symbol/string values.

 Where a module name occurs, its symbol table is appended.
 (The module name must refer to another module that is visible to the current module.)